DTaubenberger/DTaubenberger/README.md

 ## Hi there 👋
+As a Business Intelligence Analyst with over 5 years of experience in data analytics and a master's degree in Data Analysis Engineering, I bring a blend of technical expertise and analytical skills to every project I work on.
+My passion for reading and continuous learning enables me to stay up-to-date with the latest trends and best practices in data analysis and data science, allowing me to provide insights that drive informed decision-making.
+I thrive in both collaborative environments and throughout independent work, and am committed to delivering results that exceed expectations.
+With a focus on accuracy and attention to detail, I approach every task with diligence and dedication, leveraging my skills to solve complex problems and deliver actionable recommendations.

 <!--
 **DTaubenberger/DTaubenberger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.